Ahmed-Atmani/sChemeInterpreter/README.md

 # sCheme

-sCheme is a Scheme interpreter written in C that is planned to support the usage of pointers, classes and other C-like features (e.g. ++, += etc.). \
+sCheme is a Scheme interpreter written in C that is planned to support the usage of pointers, classes and other (syntactic) C-like features (e.g. ++, += etc.).

 This is a project that does not contribute to anything in any way that I decided to make for no reason whatsoever.

 ---